 Following a successful tendering process, British Rema Process Equipment was recently awarded a €1.65 million contract to deliver an aluminium hydroxide milling and classification plant installed at Tulcea, Romania.

 The plant, commissioned in January 2019, incorporates British Rema’s ball milling and classification technologies to enable the material to be processed at a variety of particle sizes, ranging from 10 to 150 microns, at a throughput of six tonnes per hour.

 This project is designed to support the client’s R&D programmes for new market opportunities associated with aluminium hydroxide technology and has benefited from funding granted by the Ministry of European Funds, Romania.

 Edita Stubbs has been appointed to the new role of Production Manager of British Rema’s contract processing division.

 Edita brings to the company extensive production experience gained during 20 years as a production manager in international food companies.
-She will report to Simon Abbott, general manager, and has responsibility for production activities, continuing to ensure clients’ requirements are met.
+She will report to the Processing team’s general manager, and has responsibility for production activities, continuing to ensure clients’ requirements are met.

 Her knowledge and experience of fast-paced production lines operating to GMP quality standards fits well with the company’s focus on continuous improvement of 5S-based ‘quality by design’ methods.